kyren/goggles/README.md

 The basic data structure design is very, very close to specs, it uses the same basic data structures that specs does to store components and do joins.
-Just like specs, it stores components in separate storages and records their presense with a hierarchial bitset type from `hibitset`, and uses that same hierarchial bitset to do joins.
+Just like specs, it stores components in separate storages and records their presence with a hierarchal bitset type from `hibitset`, and uses that same hierarchal bitset to do joins.

-On top of this, howeer, is a much more minimal, piecemeal API than even specs provides.
+On top of this, however, is a much more minimal, piecemeal API than even specs provides.
 It removes everything that I feel is extraneous or magical, and only tries to handle what is very *hard* to do otherwise or is unsafe, and leaves the easier parts to the user to design themselves.